-Travis was surprised, and concerned.
+Travis was surprised and concerned.
 “What’s wrong?” he asked.

 “The way this company operates, it’s extremely disappointing.
-I’m not alone on this either, a few of my friends who joined the company with me feel the same way,” Carla responded.
+I’m not alone on this, either.
+A few of my friends who joined the company with me feel the same way,” Carla responded.

 At his company, Travis had heard complaints from the planning organization about poor adoption of the system.
-He simply demanded they adopt the system regardless of the struggle.
+He simply demanded they adopt the approach regardless of the struggle.
 Again, needing more details about her experience, Travis asked, “What else is bothering you?”

 Travis agrees, “Oh my gosh!
 Carla, I have been beyond frustrated with our planning meetings for a long time — they’re such a PowerPoint fest.
 I can’t even imagine how much time is being spent by my organization putting it all together.
 What else would you change about your process and system?”

-Travis could sense the frustration rising in his daughter and felt it was time for a more lighthearted conversation, but made mental notes on the action he was going to take.
+Travis could sense the frustration rising in his daughter and felt it was time for a more lighthearted conversation, but he made mental notes on the action he was going to take.

 Travis instructed his colleagues, “Please go find a system that is truly ready for the digital age.
-We need something our next generation workforce will find inspiring.”
+We need something our next-generation workforce will find inspiring.”

 One year later, Travis was having dinner with his daughter.
 Carla had since resigned from her previous company and was now leading a nonprofit.
 She seemed genuinely happy, and Travis was proud of her work.
 He was also proud of his company’s significant steps and excited to show Carla all the details.